yansigit/ComfyUI-Nvidia-Docker/README.md

   - During additional runs, we will allow the user to change the `security_level` from `normal` to another value set using the `SECURITY_LEVEL` environment passed to the container (see the "Security Levels" section of this document for details) to allow for the tool grant more of less functionalities
 - Populate the `BASE_DIRECTORY` with the `input`, `output`, `user` and `models` directories from ComfyUI's `run` folder if none are present in the `basedir` folder
   - extend the `COMFY_CMDLINE_EXTRA` environment variable with the `--basedir` option.
 This variable is `export`ed so that it should be used with any `user_script.bash` if the `BASE_DIRECTORY` is used.
+- Run independent user scripts if a `/userscript_dir` is mounted.
+  - only executable `.sh` scripts are executed, in alphanumerical order
+  - if any script fails, the container will stop with an error
+  - environment variables set by the script will be available to the following scripts if they are saved in the `/tmp/comfy_${userscript_name}_env.txt` file, adapting `userscript_name` to the script name (ex: `00-nvidiaDev.sh` would be `/tmp/comfy_00-nvidiaDev_env.txt`)
 - Check for a user custom script in the "run" directory.
 It must be named `user_script.bash`.
 If one exists, run it.
   - **Make sure to use the `COMFY_CMDLINE_EXTRA` environment variable to pass the `--basedir` option to the tool if running the tool from within this script**
 - Run the ComfyUI WebUI.
 For the exact command run, please see the last line of `init.bash`